-His voice faded as he realised that Demelza’s eyes were glittering with anger.
+His voice faded as he realised that Demelza was staring at him in horror.

 Geoffrey Charles glanced across at Ross.
-“I’m sorry if I’ve got you into trouble, Uncle.”
+“I’m sorry if I’ve got you into trouble, Uncle Ross.”

 “Great heavens!
-It was more than twenty years ago – more than twenty-five years ago.
+It was more than twenty, twenty-five years ago.
 She’s being ridiculous.”

 “She’s being Demelza.
-It wasn’t just what you did, it was that you laughed about it, dismissing her feelings.”
+It wasn’t just what you did, it was that you lied about it, and then laughed, dismissing her feelings.”

 Ross sighed, shaking his head.
 “Oh, very well – if you think I must.”